 The dangers of snorting clonazepam cannot be understated.
 Clonazepam, or Klonopin, is a benzodiazepine drug used to control seizures or to alleviate symptoms of panic disorders.
 These benefits are owed to the way the drug reduces abnormal electrical activity in the brain.
 However, there are serious risks associated with using, and particularly snorting, clonazepam.

 Klonopin is a brand name for the drug clonazepam, a benzodiazepine medication.
 Its primary use is to treat seizures and panic attacks by reducing abnormal electrical activity in the brain.
 It also has sedative properties that can be used to help people with insomnia fall asleep faster or stay asleep longer.
 It is prescribed in two forms, either as a tablet or as an orally disintegrating tablet.
-Though either may be abused, when snorting this substance, drug abusers generally prefer the former.
+Though either may be used when snorting this substance, drug users generally prefer the former.
 Snorting Klonopin (also referred to as insufflation) creates a high much more quickly than when the drug is consumed orally.

-The prolonged snorting of Klonopin can cause sores, chronic inflammation and crusted skin in the nasal passages.
-Many individuals develop chronic runny noses, nosebleeds or a whistling nose.
+The prolonged snorting of Klonopin can cause sores, chronic inflammation, and crusted skin in the nasal passages.
+Many individuals develop chronic runny noses, nosebleeds, or whistling noises.
 Some individuals also experience chronic halitosis (bad breath).
 Recurrent sinus infections, or sinusitis, may also develop.

 The nose is tasked with the important responsibility of filtering air before it reaches the lungs.
 Frequent insufflation of Klonopin makes this system far less capable and efficient.
-The damage to the nose, cilia (hair inside your nose) and mucous membranes decreases the quality of air our lungs receive.
+The damage to the nose, cilia (hair inside your nose), and mucous membranes decrease the quality of air our lungs receive.

 Certain individuals may experience damage so severe that they require reconstructive plastic surgery.

-In addition to the dangers which are caused by snorting the drug, any form of Klonopin abuse causes physical and mental health problems and a reduced quality of life.
+In addition to the dangers which are caused by snorting the drug, any form of Klonopin use causes physical and mental health problems and reduced quality of life.

 Physical concerns include: